Diffusion-Based Speech Enhancement with Joint Generative and Predictive Decoders: Proposed Method

 where $\widehat{x_{1}} $ is the first diffusion-enhanced complex spectrogram, which will be used for subsequent diffusion steps, and $x_{1}^{pre}$ is the predictive enhanced complex spectrogram in the first diffusion step.
 The reason for not using the predicted complex spectrogram directly is to maintain the feature distribution of the diffusion complex spectrograms.
 The two enhanced complex spectrograms are fused in the final step to exploit the complementary information:

 where $ \widehat{x_{n}}$ is the final enhanced feature, and $x_{n}^{pre}$ is the predictive enhanced feature in the final diffusion step.
-The first and final fusion are only used for decoding.
+The first and final fusion are only used for reverse diffusion process.
 The final loss combines both predictive and generative loss in (\ref{genloss}) and (\ref{preloss}).